-- Elena Arzak is one of the world’s most renowned chefs and head chef at Arzak, which has three Michelin stars and is located in San Sebastian.
-Dr. Xavier Medina, social anthropologist and director of the UNESCO Chair on Food, Culture and Development; Jorge Ruiz Carrascal, professor of the Department of Food Science at the University of Copenhagen (Denmark); and Melina Shannon Di Pietro, director of MAD, René Redzepi’s project in Denmark, and Pia Sörensen, Senior Preceptor in Chemical Engineering and Applied Materials at the School of Engineering and Applied Sciences at Harvard University; Carlos Zamora, cook, businessman and consultant, and Iñaki Martínez de Albéniz, PHD in Sociology and professor at the University of the Basque Country (UPV/EHU).
+- Dr. Xavier Medina, social anthropologist and director of the UNESCO Chair on Food, Culture and Development; Jorge Ruiz Carrascal, professor of the Department of Food Science at the University of Copenhagen (Denmark); Melina Shannon Di Pietro, director of MAD, René Redzepi’s project in Denmark, and Pia Sörensen, Senior Preceptor in Chemical Engineering and Applied Materials at the School of Engineering and Applied Sciences at Harvard University; Carlos Zamora, cook, businessman and consultant, and Iñaki Martínez de Albéniz, PHD in Sociology and professor at the University of the Basque Country (UPV/EHU).

 - Who is on the 2018 Jury?

 - The 2018 Basque Culinary World Prize will be awarded by a jury comprised by the members of the BCC International Council and chaired by chef Joan Roca (Spain).
-It includes celebrities such as Gastón Acurio (Peru), Dan Barber (United States), Massimo Bottura (Italy), Michel Bras (France), Dominique Crenn (USA), Yoshihiro Narisawa (Japan) and Enrique Olvera (Mexico), among others.
-Leonor Espinosa from Columbia, the winner of the 2nd Basque Culinary World Prize, will join the abovementioned group, in addition to leading experts from other disciplines, such as Ruth Reichl, culinary editor and former restaurant critic for the The New York Times, and David Gelb, creator of the Netflix documentary series Chef’s Table.
+It includes celebrities such as Gastón Acurio (Peru), Massimo Bottura (Italy), Michel Bras (France), Dominique Crenn (USA), Yoshihiro Narisawa (Japan) and Enrique Olvera (Mexico), among others.
+Leonor Espinosa from Colombia, the winner of the 2nd Basque Culinary World Prize, will join the abovementioned group, in addition to leading experts from other disciplines, such as Ruth Reichl, culinary editor and former restaurant critic for the The New York Times, and David Gelb, creator of the Netflix documentary series Chef’s Table.

 - How does the jury make their decision?

 - During a closed meeting during the International Advisory Board’s annual session, the jury will deliberate over the finalists until choosing, by majority, the winner of the Basque Culinary World Prize.

 Candidates will be assessed from an interdisciplinary perspective.
-Their profiles will be evaluated based upon their project’s (or projects’) context, relevancy, and impact.
+Their profiles will be evaluated based upon their projects context, relevancy, and impact.
 Each finalist will be independently evaluated with his or her celebrity having no impact on the decision.

 - What qualifies the chefs on the Jury to choose the winner of this prize?